-In addition to ENSO causing seawater chemistry changes, decreased sea level during ENSO events could have an effect on coral growth as a result of increased photosynthetically active radiation (PAR) available to the zooxanthellae (Cohen and Sohn 2004), which could affect the Sr/Ca record.
-In the present study, I find that MEI was a significant predicting variable for variation in monthly skeletal density in Agat1-1, Apra2-1, and Asan2-1 and annual skeletal density in Agat1-1 and Asan2-1.
+In addition to ENSO causing seawater chemistry changes, decreased sea level during ENSO events could have an effect on coral growth as a result of increased photosynthetically active radiation (PAR) available to the zooxanthellae (Cohen and Sohn 2004).
+Increased zooxanthellae activity would cause an increase in the activity of the Ca-selective Ca2+ -ATPase pump during skeleton formation (Cohen and

+McConnaughey 2003), and in return, reduce Sr/Ca values.
+In the present study, we find that MEI was a significant predicting variable for variation in monthly skeletal density in Agat1-1, Apra2-1, and Asan2-1 and annual skeletal density in Agat1-1 and Asan2-1.
 However, mean sea level significantly affected annual skeletal density for Agat1-1.
 Perhaps the effect of ENSO on coral growth in these cores is responsible for weakening the Sr/Ca-SST relationship.

-Rainfall and MEI related to Sr/Ca for Asan1-1 and Asan2-1, and the environmental variables hinted at explanations for the poor Sr/Ca-SST relationships and inconsistency in the four cores.
-However, the environmental variables tested provided no simple patterns to assist in predicting SST using Sr/Ca records from Guam's corals.
-Therefore, with our current knowledge, Sr/Ca must be used with caution as an SST proxy for Guam, and more in-depth study of how seawater Sr/Ca, skeletal Sr/Ca, and coral growth parameters are related in Guam's corals is needed.
+Rainfall, MEI and the oceanographic conditions help to explain some of the Sr/Ca variation as discussed above, but the environmental variables tested provided no simple patterns to assist in predicting SST using Sr/Ca records from Guam's corals.
+Therefore, with our current knowledge, Sr/Ca must be used with caution as an SST proxy for Guam, and more in-depth study is needed regarding how seawater Sr/Ca, skeletal Sr/Ca, and coral growth parameters are related in Guam's corals.

-Other metal/Ca datasets
+Other Metal/Ca Datasets

 Some researchers have found in certain cases other metal/Ca ratio are superior predictors of SST over Sr/Ca (Correge 2006, Wei et al. 2000).
-Consequently, I examined the relationship of Sr/Ca, SST and skeletal density to the other metal/Ca ratios available (B/Ca, Ba/Ca, Mg/Ca, U/Ca).
+Consequently, we examined the relationship of Sr/Ca, SST and skeletal density to the other metal/Ca ratios available (B/Ca, Ba/Ca, Mg/Ca, U/Ca).
 U/Ca, and to a lesser extent Mg/Ca, were found to be significantly correlated with Sr/Ca in all cores.
 Sr/Ca was still found to be the best predictor of monthly SST in most cases; however, for Asan1-1, U/Ca was the best predictor of annual SST.
-Furthermore, the highest R value of this study (0.741) was obtained for the annual growth calibrated U/Ca-SST equation for Asan1-1.
+Furthermore, the highest R2 value of this study (0.715) was obtained for the annual growth calibrated U/Ca-SST equation for Asan1-1.

 U/Ca in the skeleton of massive corals has been tested as a SST proxy in numerous studies (reviewed by Correge 2006).
 U/Ca records have shown a greater response to SST variations than Sr/Ca (Min et al. 1995), but the incorporation of uranium into the skeleton and its behavior in seawater are not well understood (Correge 2006).
-While U/Ca often is tightly correlated with Sr/Ca and SST (Correge 2006, Min et al.

-1995, Wei et al. 2000), weak associations with SST which vary temporally have also been found, suggesting that the mechanism of incorporation is not a simple function of SST (Correge 2006, Quinn and Sampson 2002).
+While U/Ca often is tightly correlated with Sr/Ca and SST (Correge 2006, Min et al. 1995, Wei et al. 2000), some studies have found that the strength of relationship between U/Ca and SST varied as a function of time, suggesting that the mechanism of incorporation is not a simple function of SST (Correge 2006, Quinn and Sampson 2002).